motion/orbit/next.md

 * pin banner ux improvements
 * bug: home showing recent
 * via [S] #general
+* thing: show where it came from

 # now

-* thing: show where it came from
-* scan hard drives for files (word pdf excel)
-* cmd+opt when unfocused: focus + focus search
-* cmd+opt when hidden: focus + focus search
-* cmd+opt when focused: hide
-* fix drill in from home/item to not just use context
+* settings pane: crawler section
 * settings pane: bottom sync status tray (slack, github, drive)
 * settings pane: better sync button
-* settings pane: crawler section
 * slack sync
   * turn off a room it should disable/delete attachments
   * showing slack icons next to slack things + data.channel
+* have a poll that checks crawler status so it always shows a status drawer and you can cancel
+* scan hard drives for files (word pdf excel)
+* cmd+opt when unfocused: focus + focus search
+* cmd+opt when hidden: focus + focus search
+* cmd+opt when focused: hide
 * cancel crawl from crawling... pane
 * crawling... pane glitch when on home
 * tests and fixes on drive/github